-After Final Fantasy and Dragon Quest introduced the world to turn-based RPGs on the NES.
+Final Fantasy and Dragon Quest introduced the world to turn-based RPGs on the NES.
 When the Super Nintendo came out, RPGs began branching out into a wider variety of genres.
 The turn-based RPGs stuck around as the Dragon Quest and Final Fantasy series continued, and new ones were created.
-However, more fast-paced action RPGs began to emerge that were a sharp contrast to the typical turn-based RPG.
-Secret of Mana takes the best of both and makes a game that feels like a completely unique experience.
+However, more fast-paced action RPGs began to emerge as a sharp contrast to the typical turn-based RPG.
+Secret of Mana takes the best of both and makes a game that feels like a unique experience.

-The Role you Play
+The Role You Play

-You start off the game as Randi, an orphan living in Potos Village.
+You start the game as Randi, an orphan living in Potos Village.
 He is called out to by the Mana sword and told to pull it from its resting place in a stone just outside the village.
 After that, he is sent on a quest to restore the sword’s power at eight different temples.

 The combat is a bit of a hybrid between turn-based combat and action RPG combat.
-Whenever you attack, your power meter resets and takes a couple seconds to recharge.
+Whenever you attack, your power meter resets and takes a couple of seconds to recharge.
 You can’t attack with full strength until your power meter has finished recharging.

-There is a bit of complexity thrown in to the combat as well.
+There is a bit of complexity thrown into the combat as well.
 Some enemies are better at evading than others.
 Different weapons are better at hitting enemies at different elevations or enemies that are floating.
 Some enemies are completely resistant to all weapons and need to be hit with magic.
 There are a lot of situations where you have to adapt to the needs of combat and it happens throughout the game.

 There is a lot of fun to be had with the combat and exploring the world.
 There is also a lot of temptation to level up the magic and weapons for every character.
 You might get stuck on a particular boss, or you might realize that there is an area that you just want to spend a bit more time in because it’s nice to be in.
-Regardless of the reason, Secret of Mana will take roughly fifteen (15) hours to complete.
+Regardless of the reason, Secret of Mana will take roughly 15 hours to complete.

 For example, there is a song that plays when you’re in the ice country that’s very soft and somber and calm, but when you arrive at the ice palace, there is a different track that’s slightly more ominous.